We are here to help.

 Automobile fuel prices in BC are not regulated.
 To find out more about gasoline prices, please visit the Government of Canada's FAQ or GasPricesBC.ca.

 The BCUC does not regulate water utilities.
-For information on water utilities, please contact the Office of the Comptroller of Water Rights.
-Contact information for the office is available online at here.
+For information on Regulated Private Water Utilities, please contact the Office of the Comptroller of Water Rights.
+Contact information for the office is available online here.

 Contact Us